zhijie-group/SIFT/README.md

 <br>

-## 🛠️ Environment Setup ⚙️
+## 🛠️ Environment Setup

 ### **Installation Opencompass 🚀**

-Our testing is based on Opencompass (version 0.3.4).
-For installation and usage instructions, refer to [Opencompass GitHub](https://github.com/open-compass/opencompass).
+Our testing is based on OpenCompass (version 0.3.4).
+For installation and usage instructions, refer to [OpenCompass GitHub](https://github.com/open-compass/opencompass).

 ### **Dataset 📂**
 Create a new file named `test_ori.jsonl` in the directory `/opencompass/data/gsm8k/`, and ensure that the format of this dataset matches that of `/opencompass/data/gsm8k/test.jsonl`.
 You can replace the content with the dataset you want to test.